Schema Validation & Data Quality Checks for Municipal GIS

 return True, None

 Municipalities rarely share identical data models.
-One city may use ZONING_CD while another uses zoning_classification, and classification codes often diverge across jurisdictions.
-Reconciling these discrepancies requires a translation layer that maps incoming fields to a canonical schema before validation executes.
-This process is tightly coupled with Zoning Taxonomy Mapping, where lookup tables and rule-based transformers normalize disparate municipal codes into a unified compliance framework.
+One city uses ZONING_CD, another zoning_classification, and the underlying classification codes diverge even when the field names happen to match — R-1 means single-family detached in one jurisdiction and something subtly different in the next.
+Reconciling these discrepancies requires a translation layer that maps incoming fields and codes to the canonical schema before validation runs, so the contract compares apples to apples.
+This is where validation is tightly coupled to taxonomy work: lookup tables and rule-based transformers normalize disparate municipal codes into the unified vocabulary the attribute contract enforces.

 import json